Christopher Bailey (runner)

 Christopher Bailey (born May 29, 2000) is an American track and field athlete.
 He has won gold medals at the Olympic Games, the World Athletics Championships and World Athletics Indoors Championships.

 Early life

 From Atlanta, Georgia he attended Carver High School, Mississippi Valley State University, and the University of Tennessee, before attending the University of Arkansas.

 Career

 2023: World Championships medalist

 In January 2023, Bailey set a new Arkansas Razorbacks College record over 400 m of 45:09 to break the previous record of 45:29 set in 2005 by Terry Gatson.
 Bailey won the NCAA Indoors 4 × 400 m title as part of the Arkansas Razorbacks in March 2023 in Albuquerque, New Mexico.

 Competing at the 2023 USA Outdoor Track and Field Championships, Bailey qualified fastest from the 400 m heats.
 He then reached the final with the fifth fastest time.
-He was selected for the 2023 World Athletics Championships in Budapest in August 2023, winning a gold medal as part of the men's 4 x 400 metres relay team, running the preliminary round although not the final.
+He was selected for the 2023 World Athletics Championships in Budapest in August 2023, winning a gold medal as part of the men's 4 × 400 metres relay team, running the preliminary round although not the final.